ukoda/lcd4linux-ax206/README.md

 ### Repo specific additions

-This is extensiond not present in the upstream repo.
+This is extensions not present in the upstream repo.

 #### TrueType Widget